8 Movies Like Love Me Love Me You Must See

 6. Love & Gelato (2022)

 Based on Jenna Evans Welch’s eponymous novel, Netflix’s ‘Love & Gelato’ is the story of Lina Emerson (Susanna Skaggs), an American teenager who travels to Italy after her mother’s passing.
 She is there to retrace her mother’s past in Italy and honor her last wish.
 In the foreign country, she faces an unexpected complication when she develops romantic feelings for Alessandro (Saul Nanni) and Lorenzo Ferazza (Tobia de Angelis).
-She must now choose between the two, while also transforming her life amidst the endless beauty of the country and its gelato.
-Directed by Brandon Camp, the romcom, like ‘Love Me Love Me,’ is a tale of finding oneself, choosing love, and facing the trials and tribulations of being a young adult.
+She must now choose between the two while transforming her life amid the endless beauty of the country and its gelato.
+Directed by Brandon Camp, the rom-com, like ‘Love Me Love Me,’ is a tale of finding oneself, choosing love, and facing the trials and tribulations of being a young adult.

 5. 10 Things I Hate About You (1999)

-‘10 Things I Hate About You’ follows Katarina “Kat” Stratford (Julia Stiles), a young girl who hates socializing.
-New student Cameron James (Joseph Gordon-Levitt) at Padua High, falls for Bianca Stratford (Larisa Oleynik), a sophomore who is only allowed to date if her sister Kat also dates someone.
-To date Bianca, Cameron must find Kat a potential lover.
-He seeks help from the Australian boy named Patrick Verona (Heath Ledger) to take Kat out and charm her.
-As Kat, James, Patrick, and Bianca become part of a puzzling love equation, their romantic fates may depend on destiny.
-Adapted from William Shakespeare’s play ‘The Taming of the Shrew,’ the romantic comedy, due to its portrayal of complex love stories, school life, and the value of friendship, is connected to ‘Love Me Love Me.’
+‘10 Things I Hate About You’ follows Katarina “Kat” Stratford (Julia Stiles), a young girl at Padua High School who hates socializing.
+Things change for her when new student Cameron James (Joseph Gordon-Levitt) falls for Kat’s sister, sophomore Bianca Stratford (Larisa Oleynik).
+The latter is only allowed to date if her sister Kat also dates someone.
+Therefore, in order to date Bianca, Cameron must find Kat a potential lover.
+Cameron asks another student for help to pay the rebellious student Patrick Verona (Heath Ledger), convincing him to charm Kat and take her out.
+As Kat, Cameron, Patrick, and Bianca become part of a complex love equation, their romantic fates may depend on destiny.
+Adapted from William Shakespeare’s play ‘The Taming of the Shrew,’ the romantic comedy is connected to ‘Love Me Love Me’ due to its portrayal of complex love stories, school life, and the value of friendship.

 4. Sierra Burgess Is a Loser (2018)